foyezar/datastructure-algorithm/readme.md

 # Data Structure & Algorithm

+# 03 Problem Solving Approach

-# Book: How To Solve It by George Polya
+- Book: How To Solve It by George Polya

 ## Algorithm
 - A process or set of steps to accomplish a certain task